Emily-Herndon/Ensemble-Client/README.md

 - Dotenv allowed us to separate secrets from your source code
 - Express helped manage routing, sessions, HTTP requests, error handling, etc
 - Jsonwebtoken was used to to share security information between two parties: a client and a server.
-- Cloudary was used to upload images to be referenced as URLs
+- Cloudinary was used to upload images to be referenced as URLs
 - Multer was used to handle multipart form data on the server
 - flowbite/flowbite-react was used for modals and other styling things
 - react-router-dom allowed for routing methods on the client side